Two-dimensional pulse dynamics and the formation of bound states on electrified falling films

 Next, we turn our attention to a travelling pulse that is a solution to the full Stokes equations, as discussed in \S~\ref{sec:stokes}.
-For Stokes flow, the growth rate of small-amplitude disturbances on a flat film is given by (\ref{stokessig}).
 For a disturbance $\eta(x,t)$, which is superimposed onto a pulse solution, as for the long-wave case, the solution to the linearised stability problem may be written in the form \eqref{eq:eta2}.
 For the present purposes, we will assume that the discrete spectrum does not contain any eigenvalues which lie in the right half plane; consequently the first term in \eqref{eq:eta2} decays to zero as $t\to \infty$ and, the convective/absolute nature of the instability is determined by study of the second term.
 As for the long-wave case the nature of the instability hinges on the ability to deform the contour of integration of the integral term $I_c$, as discussed in figure \ref{fig:convabs}.